 Blending traditional investment knowledge with the latest financial technology is a win for retail investors everywhere.
 We can already analyze our investments for excessive fees and make better asset allocation decisions with the likes of Personal Capital’s financial tools.
-We can also assemble a 30 position portfolio with Motif Investing for only $9.95, instead of pay $7.95 for each security.
-And even better, you get up to $150 in free credit for opening up an account.

 With inexpensive ETFs and index funds neatly packaged to serve all types of investor goals, there’s never been an easier time to invest.
 It’s not necessarily clear whether investing in a fintech company or being an employee of a fintech company is an excellent choice given the low margins.
 However, it’s clear from a retail investor’s standpoint, the fintech movement is fantastic!

 For the DIY investor, FutureAdvisor’s free tools and recommendations provide a good second opinion and sanity check for your investment decisions.
 A lot of times you might think your level of risk exposure is appropriate with your risk tolerance, but often times you’ll be wrong.
 The good thing about an algorithm is that there is no bias.
 It will unabashedly tell you what it thinks you should do to become better aligned with your objectives.
 Then it’s up to you to figure out whether to take its advice or not.
 Perhaps your investments already have a “B or “A” grade based on their algorithms and you won’t have to do much at all.
 You won’t know until you try.